-“We recently surveyed these youth and young adults to better understand their lives, determine where the gaps in services are and ask their advice on how to improve the program,” Secretary Wilkins said.
+“We recently surveyed these youth and young adults to better understand their lives, determine where the gaps in services are and ask their advice on how to improve the program,” the Secretary said.
 “Our youth in foster care and those who have aged out deserve to have a chance to grow up healthy, get a job and be successful adults, just like our own children.”

 In addition to these improvements, the Department also plans to ask for Legislative changes to require mentors for these youth, increase their employment prospects and provide more accountability for the program’s spending.